Tom Steyer Urged To Drop Out After Aide Stole Kamala Harris’ Voter Data

-Although the Democratic candidates for president is the most diverse it has ever been, the people of color in the race are still struggling.
-On the other hand, the white candidates, even when they are polling at zero percent with Black voters, are at the top.
-Therefore, it’s pretty ugly to hear billionaire
+Although the slate of Democratic candidates for president is the most diverse its ever been, the people of color in the race are still struggling.
+On the other hand, the white candidates, even when they are polling at zero percent with Black voters, are portrayed as front-runners.
+Therefore, it was unfortunate to hear that billionaire

 See Also: Black Leaders Mourn The Tremendous Loss Of Rep. Elijah Cummings

-CBS news reports a campaign staffer is “accused” of stealing voter data the Harris’ campaign.
-Allegedly, the aide obtained the info by using an account when he worked at South Carolina Democratic Party had turned off voter file access to his campaign briefly and when it was restored Steyer staffer Dwane Sims “had access to other presidential data.”
+The Post and Courier reported that a Steyer campaign staffer is “accused” of stealing voter data the Harris’ campaign.
+Allegedly, the aide obtained the information by accessing an account when he worked at the South Carolina Democratic Party that gave him “access to other presidential data.”

-Heather Hargreaves, Steyer’s campaign manager, said in a statement, “Within minutes of realizing this, Sims called the South Carolina Democratic Party to alert them, and the access was turned off by the party authorities.”
+“Within minutes of realizing this, Sims called the South Carolina Democratic Party to alert them, and the access was turned off by the party authorities,” Heather Hargreaves, Steyer’s campaign manager, said in a statement.

 Others saw a similarity to Bernie Sanders and Hillary Clinton in 2016, journalist Victoria Brownworth reminded folks, “Sanders’ campaign did this to Hillary in Dec 2015–similar timing–and the DNC did nothing about it.
 So likely Steyer will also avoid punishment.”

-Her campaign spokesman Nate Evan said in a statement, “Sen. Harris and this team set out with one goal — to win the nomination and defeat Donald Trump in 2020/ To do so, the campaign has made a strategic decision to realign resources to go all-in on Iowa, resulting in office closures and staff realignments and reductions in New Hampshire.”
+“Sen. Harris and this team set out with one goal — to win the nomination and defeat Donald Trump in 2020/ To do so, the campaign has made a strategic decision to realign resources to go all-in on Iowa, resulting in office closures and staff realignments and reductions in New Hampshire,” Harris’ campaign spokesman Nate Evan said at the time.

 Harris has struggled in the polls.
-According to a USA Today poll, she is polling at 3 percent.
+According to a USA Today poll, she is polling at 3 percent as of Tuesday.
 But don’t count her out just yet.
 The South Carolina primary isn’t until Feb.
-29.
+29, 2020.

 SEE ALSO: